etorhub/ant-design-boilerplate/README.md

 - `npm test` - run all tests
 - `npm run test:watch` - run all tests in watch mode
 - `npm run coverage` - generate code coverage report in the `coverage` folder

-## Vendor Exporting

-You can export specific vendors in separate files and load them.
-All vendors should be included in `app/vendors` and will be exported in a `vendors` folder under `dist`.
-The main idea is to serve independent JavaScript and CSS libraries, though currently all file formats are supported.

-!
-Don't forget to add the vendors in `app/index.html` and `build/index.html`.

 ## Code Coverage